 Total funds raised: £123m

-Thought Machine develops the retail banking software Vault which provides a cloud-based end-to-end operating system, enabling banks and financial providers to centrally manage a range of financial products.
+Thought Machine develops Vault, fintech software which enables banks and financial service providers to centrally manage a range of products.

 It develops core banking platforms that can be used to run day-to-day operations, improving cost, speed, and adaptability compared to legacy systems.
-Much of the platform can be automated, too.
-The software is accessed through API and has a large artificial intelligence component.
+The software is accessed through an API and has a large artificial intelligence component.

-The company has secured £123m across six funding rounds, with investment contributed by Backed VC, Draper Esprit, IQ Capital Fund, Playfair Capital, British Patient Capital, Eurazeo, SEB Venture Capital, and Eurazeo.
+The company has secured £123m of capital across six funding rounds, with investment contributed by Backed VC, Draper Esprit, IQ Capital Fund, Playfair Capital, and British Patient Capital.
 Its latest fundraising, raised in July 2020, valued the company at £221m pre-money.

 Total funds raised: £91.0m

 Investors into the company include Novo Holdings, Bristol-Myers Squibb, Celgene, Evotec, and GT Healthcare.
 It has also received two grants, totalling £4.31m.
-One grant came from Horizon 2020, and one from The Bill & Melinda Gates Foundation—granted to develop new discoveries and leads for malaria and tuberculosis treatments, alongside non-hormonal contraception.
+One grant came from Horizon 2020, and one from The Bill & Melinda Gates Foundation.

 Total funds raised: £83.5m

 Featurespace has developed analytics and AI software that aims to profile online customer activity and predict future individual behaviour.
 It also aims to prevent and intercept online fraud and optimise marketing conversions in real-time.
 The company’s primary technology is a platform called Adaptive Behaviour Analytics, which discerns between real customers and fraudulent entities.